smathot/time_series_test/readme.md

 # Time Series Test

-*Statistical testing and plotting functions for time-series data in general, and data from cognitive-pupillometry experiments in particular.
-Based on linear mixed effects modeling, crossvalidation, and cluster-based permutation testing.*
+*Statistical testing and plotting functions for time-series data in general, and data from cognitive-pupillometry and electroencephalography (EEG) experiments in particular.
+Based on linear mixed effects modeling (or regular multiple linear regression), crossvalidation, and cluster-based permutation testing.*

 Sebastiaan Mathôt (@smathot) <br />
 Copyright 2021 - 2023